-The U.S. Department of Agriculture (USDA) has hit notorious roadside zoo Pymatuning Deer Park in Jamestown, Pennsylvania, with an official warning for more than a dozen violations of the Animal Welfare Act (AWA) found during six inspections of the facility over the last year—including confining visibly ailing bears to concrete pits, with no opportunities to swim, climb, dig, den, or engage in other natural behaviors.
+The U.S. Department of Agriculture (USDA) hit notorious roadside zoo Pymatuning Deer Park in Jamestown, Pennsylvania, with an official warning for more than a dozen violations of the Animal Welfare Act (AWA) found during six inspections of the facility in 2015—including confining visibly ailing bears to concrete pits, with no opportunities to swim, climb, dig, den, or engage in other natural behaviors.
 The warning, the first ever for confining bears to concrete pits, informs Pymatuning that any further violation of the AWA may result in fines, criminal prosecution, or other sanctions.

 Other AWA violations noted in the USDA’s official warning include Pymatuning’s repeated failure to clean up animals’ waste, failure to maintain a current veterinary program, and failure to have a sufficient number of adequately trained employees—among many other issues.